-Significant harm Significant possibility of Relevant types of receptor significant harm The following types of harm Conditions would exist for Any ecological system, or living organism forming part of should be considered as considering that significant such a system, within a significant harm: possibility of significant harm exists to a relevant ecological location which is: Harm which results in receptor where the LA considers A site of Special an irreversible Scientific Interest adverse change, or in that: (under s.28 of the some other Significant harm of that Wildlife and description is more likely substantial adverse Countryside Act 1981) than not to result from the change, in the A National Nature functioning of the contaminant linkage in ecological system Reserve (under s.35 of question; or within any substantial There is a reasonable the 1981 Act) part of that location; possibility of significant A Marine Nature or harm of that description Reserve (under s.36 of Harm which being caused, and if that the 1981 Act) significantly affects harm were to occur, it An area of special any species of would result in such a protection for birds special interest within (under s.3 of the 1981 degree of damage to features of special that location and Act) which endangers the interest at the location in A "European site" within long-term question that they would the meaning of maintenance of the be beyond any regulation 8 of the practicable possibility of population of that Conservation of species at that restoration.
+Significant possibility of Relevant types of receptor Significant harm significant harm The following types of harm Conditions would exist for Any ecological system, or living organism forming part of should be considered as considering that significant such a system, within a significant harm: possibility of significant harm exists to a relevant ecological location which is: Harm which results in receptor where the LA considers A site of Special an irreversible Scientific Interest that: adverse change, or in (under s.28 of the Significant harm of that some other description is more likely Wildlife and substantial adverse than not to result from the Countryside Act 1981) change, in the A National Nature functioning of the contaminant linkage in Reserve (under s.35 of ecological system question; or within any substantial the 1981 Act) There is a reasonable part of that location; possibility of significant A Marine Nature or harm of that description Reserve (under s.36 of Harm which being caused, and if that the 1981 Act) significantly affects harm were to occur, it An area of special any species of would result in such a protection for birds special interest within (under s.3 of the 1981 degree of damage to that location and features of special Act) which endangers the interest at the location in A "European site" within long-term question that they would the meaning of maintenance of the be beyond any regulation 8 of the practicable possibility of population of that Conservation of species at that restoration.
 Habitats and Special location.
 Regulations 2010 Any assessment made for these Any habitat or site In the case of European purposes should take into afforded policy sites, harm should also be account relevant information for protection under considered to be significant that type of contaminant linkage, paragraph 6 of Planning harm if it endangers the particularly in relation to the Policy Statement ecotoxicological effects of the favourable conservation (PPS9) on nature status of natural habitats at contaminant. conservation (i.e. such locations or species candidate Special typically found there.
-In Areas of Conservation, deciding what constitutes potential Special such harm, the LA should Protection Areas and have regard to the advice of listed Ramsar sites); or Natural England and the any nature reserve requirements of the established under s.21 Conservation of Habitats of the National Parks and Species Regulations and Access to the
+In Areas of Conservation, deciding what constitutes potential Special such harm, the LA should Protection Areas and have regard to the advice of listed Ramsar sites); or Natural England and the any nature reserve requirements of the and Species Regulations